Wall Street stabilizes, bank stocks rise - ExBulletin

 Wall Street stabilizes, bank stocks rise

-NEW YORK (AP) Wall Street held relatively steady on Monday after its worst week in nearly two months as shares of several battered banks rallied.
+NEW YORK Wall Street is holding relatively steady on Monday after its worst week in nearly two months, as shares of several battered banks rally.

 The S&P 500 was virtually unchanged at the start of the session.
 The Dow Jones Industrial Average was down 16 points, or less than 0.1%, at 33,657 as of 9:45 a.m.
 EST, while the Nasdaq composite was 0.2% lower.